avindra/everfocus-ipcam-viewer/README.md

 ## Development

-Currently raw JavaScript (using some ES6 features), will eventually be moved to React and built with Webpack.
+Currently one index.html file with some modern JS.